Smartphone buying guide: Platform pros and cons

 Cell phones have become the most crucial personal technology purchase you can make.
 Not only are these devices full-fledged miniature computers in their own right, they're getting smarter with each product generation.
-If you're looking for a new handset right now, start with the Samsung Galaxy S3 or the iPhone 5.
-The Galaxy S3 offers all the power you'd expect from a high-end Android device in a gorgeous package.
-The iPhone 5, meanwhile, continues to set a smartphone standard, and it's the best iPhone you can buy.
-If you're an Android user who's always on the go and far from power outlets, the Motorola Droid Razr Maxx HD is the longest-lasting handset we've ever used plus flaunts a distinctive design.
-For more top cell picks, check out CNET's list of our favorite phones.
+If you're looking for a new handset right now, start with the Samsung Galaxy S4 or the HTC One.
+The Galaxy S4 offers all the power you'd expect from a high-end Android device in an ultraslim package.
+The HTC One, meanwhile, is the most gorgeous smartphone we've ever held, yet also manages to match the S4 in terms of speed and performance.
+No handset, though, can touch the battery life of the new Motorola Droid Maxx and the company's Moto X is a pint-size powerhouse, too.
+Of course, if you're a loyal Apple fan, the iPhone 5S is the most advanced communicator the company has created yet.
+For more top cellular picks, check out CNET's list of our favorite phones.

 Still undecided or need a little more guidance?
-Well, if that's you, then read on for CNET's expert advice on how to buy the nest cell phone for you.
+Then read on for CNET's expert advice on how to buy the best cell phone for you.

-1. Don't be a cell phone cheapskateBecause of the way most people buy phones in the U.S. -- under a two-year contract -- chances are that once you commit to a handset, you'll probably have it for a while.
+1. Don't be a cell phone cheapskateEven with T-Mobile's new plans, most people in the US buy phones with a two-year contract.
+Chances are, then, that once you commit to a handset, you'll have it for a while.
 Unless you're buying an unlocked device that's not subsidized or a basic feature phone, it makes sense to spend as much as you can.
 This will help your handset stay fresh for a long time.

-3. Find the right designBuying a cell phone means entering a deeply personal relationship with a highly portable physical object.
+3. Find the right designBuying a cell phone means entering into a deeply personal relationship with a highly portable physical object.
 That's why you should think hard about how it's designed, since you and it will be spending plenty of quality time together.
-Make sure you're comfortable with the way it looks and feels in-hand, and make sure it reflects your sense of style.
-This holds true whether you use a sleek iPhone, cutting-edge Android, simple flip, or armor-plated rugged handset.
+Make sure you're comfortable with the way it looks and feels in your hand, and make sure it reflects your sense of style.
+This holds true whether you use a sleek iPhone, a cutting-edge Android device, a simple flip phone, or an armor-plated rugged handset.

 Cell phone types

 At the top of today's handset pecking order is the smartphone.
-These devices typically have the most power and top-notch components such as processors, memory, screens, and connections to fast wireless data.
+These devices typically have the most power, not to mention top-notch components such as processors, memory, screens, and fast wireless data connections.
 By definition they run true mobile operating systems such as Apple's iOS, Google's Android, and Microsoft's Windows Phone.
 They also support downloadable applications via virtual stores tied to their associated software platforms.
 Because of all their capabilities, smartphones are usually the most expensive phones on the market.

 Messaging or feature phones

-One step below smartphones, feature phones strive to offer many of the same abilities that their more pricey siblings do.
-Instead of popular mobile operating systems, these gadgets run proprietary software crafted by hardware manufacturers -- for example, Samsung or LG.
-Many feature phones tend to be made primarily for text messaging and e-mail, sporting full QWERTY physical keyboards.
+One step below smartphones, feature phones strive to offer many of the same capabilities as their pricier siblings.
+Instead of popular mobile operating systems, these gadgets run proprietary software crafted by hardware manufacturers, such as Samsung or LG.
+Many feature phones are made primarily for text messaging and e-mail, sporting full QWERTY physical keyboards.

-There are plenty of people who have no interest in viewing full desktop-quality Web pages or running apps on their mobile device.
+There are plenty of people who have no interest in viewing full desktop-quality Web pages or running apps on a mobile device.
 Simply put, they just want a phone for making, well, phone calls.
 For these folks a basic phone fits the bill.
-While basic handsets have been eclipsed by smartphones, they're uncomplicated, use traditional simple keypads, and are designed to one thing.
-That's to make and receive voice calls reliably and with excellent audio quality.
-Key components
+While basic handsets don't have the capabilities of smartphones, they're uncomplicated, use traditional simple keypads, and are designed to do one thing.
+That is, to make and receive voice calls reliably and with excellent audio quality.

 Key consideration points

-The current rage among mobile phone design, especially in advanced Android smartphones, is having a massive display.
-We consider any handset with a screen of 4.7 inches or greater to be on the top end both in terms of physical size and display dimensions.
-Some gadgets such as the Samsung Galaxy Note 2 (5.5 inches) and LG Intuition (5 inches) push the screen real estate envelope to new heights, almost reaching a tablet level of functionality and girth.
-Keep in mind, however, that while devices with larger screen offers a bigger view, they are also harder to manipulate in one hand and can be uncomfortable to hold for long periods when you're making a call.
+The current rage in mobile phone design, especially for advanced Android smartphones, is having a massive display.
+We consider any handset with a screen larger than 4.7 inches diagonally to be on the top end, both in terms of physical size and display dimensions.
+Some gadgets such as the Samsung Galaxy Note 3 (5.7 inches), LG G2 (5.2 inches), and Nokia Lumia 1520 (6 inches) almost reach a tablet level of functionality and size.
+Keep in mind, however, that while devices with larger screens offer a bigger view, they are also harder to manipulate in one hand and can be uncomfortable to hold for long periods when you're making a call.

-Thanks to the swelling number of gargantuan smartphones hitting store shelves, compact cell phones are a shrinking segment of the mobile handset market.
+Thanks to the increasing number of gargantuan smartphones hitting store shelves, compact cell phones are a shrinking segment of the mobile handset market.
 That said, some people still place portability highest on their list of phone features.
-If you're one of these individuals then we suggest limiting your shopping to devices that have screens that are 4 inches or less.
-Models such as these, like the HTC One V for example, are the most pocket-friendly, yet they manage to pack the hefty capability punch that Android can throw.
-For more on specific display technologies, check out the deeper dive section at the end of this guide.
+If you're one of these people, then we suggest limiting your shopping to devices that have screens that are 4 inches or less.
+Models such as the BlackBerry Q10, for example, are extremely pocket-friendly, yet they manage to pack a full QWERTY keyboard.
+For more on specific display technologies, check out the "deeper dive" section at the end of this guide.

 ProcessorThe beating heart of any phone is its processor or CPU.
-It provides the computing power to churn through tasks, like opening and running applications.
-A fast processor also has a big impact on overall performance, like how smoothly a phone handles flipping through menus and running home screens.
-Traditionally, clock speed, listed in GHz, has been the quick way to judge CPU prowess.
+It provides the computing power to churn through various tasks, like opening and running applications.
+A fast processor also has a big impact on overall performance, such as how smoothly a phone handles flipping through menus and running home screens.
+Traditionally, clock speed, listed in gigahertz, has been the quick way to judge CPU power.
 These days a chip's architecture, specifically how many computing cores it has, is becoming a more reliable predictor.
-Another factor is that older processors tend to use less efficient designs, making them worse performers and harder on batteries than their newer counterparts.
+Another factor is that older processors tend to use less efficient designs, making them worse performers while being harder on batteries than their newer counterparts.
 We talk more about processors below.

-There are other factors to keep in mind, though, such as the quality of the lens, which could aid the sensor by exposing it to more light.
-The sensor itself might also offer a lower pixel count, but be more sensitive to illumination, resulting in better performance under low-light conditions.
+There are other factors to keep in mind, such as the quality of the lens, which could aid the sensor by exposing it to more light.
+The sensor itself might also offer a lower pixel count, but be more sensitive to illumination, resulting in better performance in low-light conditions.

-Many phones ship with fancy image processors -- such as those from HTC and Nokia -- which promise high image quality plus the horsepower to drive the camera and auto focusing systems faster.
-The end result is nimble shot-to-shot times with no shutter lag.
+Many phones -- such as those from HTC and Nokia -- ship with fancy image processors that promise high image quality, plus the horsepower to drive the camera and autofocusing systems faster.
+The end result is nimble shot-to-shot times with minimal shutter lag.

 BatteryIf your cell phone battery conks out, all the snazzy features in the world won't be able to help you.
-Manufacturers have begun to recognize the critical importance of battery life and are squeezing greater capacity batteries into their phones.
-Typical phone batteries range from 1,700mAh capacities and go all the way up to 3,300mAh.
+Manufacturers have begun to recognize the critical importance of battery life and are squeezing greater-capacity batteries into their phones.
+Typical phone batteries start in the neighborhood of 1,700mAh and go all the way up to 3,500mAh.

-Manufacturers also list battery performance in terms of talk time, standby time, or by how many hours you can expect a device to perform tasks such as playing video and music.
+Manufacturers list battery performance in terms of talk time, standby time, or how many hours you can expect a device to perform tasks such as playing video and music.

 Figure out if you'll be sticking to urban centers or trekking through rural areas often.
-Perhaps you won't even leave your home neighborhood often or, to the contrary, plan on doing plenty of international trips.
-With your wireless usage in mind, settle on a carrier that offers coast-to-coast coverage (Verizon, AT&T, Sprint, and T-Mobile).
+Perhaps you won't even leave your home neighborhood much or, conversely, you plan on doing plenty of international trips.
+With your wireless usage in mind, settle on a carrier that offers broad coverage (in the US, Verizon, AT&T, Sprint, and T-Mobile operate coast to coast).
 Alternatively, you may be satisfied with a regional carrier that covers a limited area.